pnp/copilot-prompts/samples/github-powerplatform-patchfunction/readme.md

-# Create a Patch Function to Update a record in Powerapps using Github Copilot
+# Create a Patch Function to Create a new record in Powerapps using Github Copilot

 ![GitHub Copilot interface in Visual Studio Code showing an extended prompt.
 The prompt asks: 'Can you write PowerFx code to create a new record in PowerApps?
 I need to add a new record to a data source named EmployeeData.
 The new record should include fields for Name, Position, and HireDate, and these values will be entered through text input controls (TextInput_Name, TextInput_Position) and a date picker (DatePicker_HireDate).'
 Options for interacting with the Copilot suggestion, like accept, discard, and further actions, are visible on the right.](/samples/github-powerplatform-patchfunction/assets/Copilot%20Patch%20Function.png)

 ## Summary

-The Patch function in Power Fx is used to update or modify records in a data source.
-It works by specifying three main components: the data source you want to update, the specific record you wish to modify, and the new values for the fields you want to change.
-To identify the record, you typically use a function like "LookUp" based on a unique identifier or condition.
-Once the target record is found, the Patch function allows you to update specific fields without affecting the rest of the data.
-This is a powerful method for making updates to individual records within a data source while keeping the other data intact.
+This prompt asks GitHub Copilot to generate PowerFx code that creates a new record in a PowerApps data source called EmployeeData.
+The record will include fields for Name, Position, and HireDate, with values provided by user input through text input controls and a date picker.
+The formula should be triggered by a button click, with validation to ensure all fields are filled.
+If validation fails, an error notification will be displayed; otherwise, a success message will confirm the record creation.

 ## Prompt💡